Tranquillizers, Sedatives and Hypnotics: Forensic Analysis

 Benzodiazepines.
 Three patterns.
 Long-acting BZDs (diazepam) undergo N-demethylation to nordiazepam, hydroxylation to oxazepam, then glucuronidation to oxazepam-glucuronide.
 Intermediate BZDs (lorazepam, oxazepam) are directly glucuronidated without phase I. Triazolo-BZDs (alprazolam, triazolam) are 4-hydroxylated by CYP3A4 to alpha-hydroxyalprazolam, then glucuronidated.
 A BZD urine screen must include beta-glucuronidase digestion (37 degrees, two hours) before LC-MS-MS or the lab will under-report.

 Z-drugs.
 Zolpidem is CYP3A4-oxidised to zolpidem phenyl-4-carboxylic acid.
-Detected in urine for about 24 hours, in blood for 8 to 16 hours.
+Detected in urine for up to 60 hours (with the major metabolite zolpidem phenyl-4-carboxylic acid detectable up to 72 hours), in blood for approximately 6 to 20 hours.

 Phenothiazines.
 Chlorpromazine has more than 100 documented metabolites, including the sulphoxide and various ring-hydroxylated and N-demethylated forms.
 Long detection window in hair and urine.